How to start an online store

 💡 TIP: If you get stuck while building your own Shopify store, you can skip ahead and revisit a section later, look for answers in our Help Center, ask the Shopify Community, follow our Getting Started with Shopify course, hire a Shopify store setup expert, or reach out to our award-winning 24/7 support team.

 It’s OK to figure things out as you go, and Shopify offers many resources to help.
-You can also buy a Shopify store through Exchange if you don't want to start from scratch.

 8. Launch your store 🚀